 - 1. Child Support Income: Regular collections of current child support, maintenance payments, family support (combination of child support and maintenance) or regular collections of child support arrears. - 2.
 Tax Refunds: The agency must disregard as income the entire amount of any federal income tax refund in the month received.
 This includes federal tax refunds that result from federal over-withholding and from tax credits.
 Agencies must also disregard as income the portion of a state tax refund resulting from the state EITC in the month received.
 (See 3.3.4) - 3.
 Loans: Any loans unless available for current living expenses.
-If available for current living expenses, loans must be counted as assets even if there is a repayment schedule. - Reverse Mortgage Loan Proceeds (1993 Wisconsin Act 88): Payments made to a borrower must be treated as proceeds from a loan and not as income.
-Undisbursed funds must be treated as equity in a borrower's residence and not as proceeds from a loan. - 4.
-W-2 Employment Positions and JAL s: Earnings from a W-2 Trial Job and payments of those in CSJ and W-2 T. - 5.
+If available for current living expenses, loans must be counted as assets even if there is a repayment schedule.

+Reverse Mortgage Loan Proceeds (1993 Wisconsin Act 88): Payments made to a borrower must be treated as proceeds from a loan and not as income.
+Undisbursed funds must be treated as equity in a borrower's residence and not as proceeds from a loan.

+- 4. W-2 Employment Positions and JALs: CSJ and W-2 T payments. - 5.
 In-Kind Income: Any gain or benefit that is not in the form of money paid directly to the household such as, meals, clothing, housing and garden produce. - 6.
 Vendor Payments: Vendor payments, such as rent paid by a community organization on the household's behalf.